-- Modulus Alternatives also received a complete exit from ~US\$8m investment in Kalpataru Group - ▶ Goldman Sachs-backed Samhi Hotels secured credit from Citi Bank to refinance a US\$90 million high-cost loan from Cerberus and Standard Chartered, strategically aligning with the proposed public offering of shares having a portfolio of marquee hotels across India. - Shapoorji Group has raised US\$1,723m from a consortium of lenders of 11 lenders (please refer deal table for details of the lenders).
+Limited through the proceeds of additional equity investment in the company.
+The fund also received a complete exit from ~US\$8m investment in Kalpataru Group

+- Goldman Sachs-backed Samhi Hotels secured credit from Citi Bank to refinance a US\$90m high-cost loan from Cerberus and Standard Chartered, strategically aligning with the proposed public offering of shares having a portfolio of marquee hotels across India. - ▶ Shapoorji Group has raised US\$1,723m from a consortium of lenders of 11 lenders (please refer deal table for details of the lenders).
 The amount raised will be used to refinance the existing non-convertible debentures issued by the company in CY 2021/22.
 The funding in CY 2021/22 was primarily done by Ares SSG and Farallon who are also participating in the new round of refinancing along with other 9 lenders.

-We also understand that there some exits in the pipeline which will materialize in CY 2024 such as Kesoram Cements (lenders include Goldman Sachs, Edelweiss and Cerberus) and Ind Swift Laboratories (Edelweiss).
+We also understand that there are some exits in the pipeline which will materialize in CY 2024 such as Kesoram Cements (lenders include Goldman Sachs, Edelweiss and Cerberus).

-7. EY private credit pulse survey
+EY private credit pulse survey